mdancho84/mdancho84.github.io/_posts/2021-05-24-course-launch-python-coming-soon.md

 <hr>

-## Create a free account to get the launch discount in 7 Days!
+## Join the Course Waitlist to get the launch discount in 7 Days!

 __Start Here:__ Before you go any further, [join the Course Waitlist](https://mailchi.mp/business-science/python-data-science-automation-waitlist).
 We will send you a __special promotion link in 7-days__ at Course Launch. 👇